Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 For a demo or production installation, the url might or might not include a port.
 :::

 Complete the setup.
-For additional information, click a section below.
+For additional information about certain fields, click a section below.

-***The content here is a reference--for when the information users need is too lengthly for the UI.
-So some (just some) fields will have a "Learn more" link that takes users here.***
+***The content here is for when the information users need is too lengthly for the UI.***

+***Any field that appears on this page has a "Learn more" link on the Setup UI.***

 ***This topic will be re-used across the 3 install types.***

-***Any field that appears on this page has a "Learn more" link on the Setup UI.***

 <details>